Laurae2/R_Installation/README.md

 | Ubuntu 14.10 | :interrobang: Unknown... | :trident: None yet! |
 | Ubuntu 14.04 | :interrobang: Unknown... | :trident: None yet! |

 N.B: Ubuntu 18.10 and pop!_OS 18.10 requires a `gfortran` update.
 We provide a different way of installing R and Python for 18.10: Intel Distribution for Python, and R with Intel MKL.
+We also provide GPU steps for Ubuntu 18.10 and pop!_OS 18.10.

 Validation on SUSE operating systems: